vljlangen/hypertension-in-older-adults/README.md

-# The analyses codes for the journal article "The Natural History of Hypertension in Older Adults: A Study of Two Finnish Generational Cohorts Born 20 Years Apart"
+# The Natural History of Hypertension in Older Adults: A Study of Two Finnish Generational Cohorts Born 20 Years Apart

+The analyses codes for our journal article.